Today, Hugo Guerrero is Tejano music’s most in-demand independent record producer.

-“On my sixth birthday, my father Genaro, who sang and played a mean harmonica, gave me an accordion to, as he said, ‘break it or tear it up.’
-Instead I surprised him and learned how to play it,” Hugo said during an interview at the Hispanic Entertainment Archives.
+“On my sixth birthday, my father Genaro, who sang and played a mean harmonica, gave me an accordion too, as he said, ‘break it or tear it up.’
+Instead, I surprised him and learned how to play it,” Hugo said during an interview at the Hispanic Entertainment Archives.

-At 11, Hugo mastered the piano, than he couldn’t wait to enter Christian Junior High School where he learned to play drums, the marimba, guitar, bass and congas.
+At 11, Hugo mastered the piano, then he couldn’t wait to enter Christian Junior High School where he learned to play drums, the marimba, guitar, bass, and congas.

 Incidentally, Hugo’s mother Blanca Rosa Leal de Guerrero used to sing with a mariachi.
 Therefore his musical talent was inherited.

 In 1973, the elementary school student joined Martín López and a group of Laredo Martín High School kids called La Onda Chica.

 “That’s also about the same time that an uncle in Mexico had a Hawaiian tropical group and I would sneak in, put a record on the turntable, grab an instrument and play along with his records, so cumbias come very naturally to me.”

 Two years later, Hugo joined Chacho and the Maximillians as a keyboard player.
 However, his first big break came in 1978, when he joined and toured Mexico with Sergio Ruiz y Grupo Santa Cecilia.
 When Sergio was unable to show up, Hugo had no choice but to sing lead vocals.
 And, that is when he became a lead vocalist.